-The biennial Keith Bain Choreographic Travel Fellowship (KBCTF) of $5000 is to support international travel and experiences by emerging choreographers (under 40 years) across any dance genre.
+The biennial Keith Bain Choreographic Travel Fellowship (KBCTF) supports international travel and experiences by emerging choreographers (under 40 years) across any dance genre.

-- A brief proposal (no more than 2 x A4 pages) discussing how your choreographic practice will be developed through a specific international professional development experience
+- a brief proposal (no more than 800 words) discussing how you will develop your choreographic practice through a specific international professional development experience

-- A DVD or link to online video sample of work (3–6 minutes of continuous choreography)
+- a link to a sample of work (3–6 minutes of continuous choreography)

 Applicants must be an Australian citizen or resident and an Ausdance member.

 - report and reflect on your fellowship activities during or after the fellowship.
 The report may be in the form of a blog, an article or work diary, a recorded showing or a forum.
 Your application must include a plan for reporting on your activities.

 - complete the travel within two years of receiving the fellowship.
 The funds may be used over that time for complementary professional development activities such as attendance at international conferences or to undertake classes or partnerships outside of Australia.

 Offering both the gift of time and travel, the Keith Bain Choreographic Travel Fellowship enabled me to scrutinise the conceptual and practical methods with which I create.
 It assisted me to connect with current international discourse on identity, agency and performance, and to meet some fascinating artists along the way. — Gabrielle Nankivell, 2014 recipient